open-physiology/apinatomy-models/ard-arm-cardiac/README.md

-# Ardell - Armour model : Neural control of the heart
+# The Ardell-Armour model of neural control of the heart

-Keywords: heart, spinal cord, Nodose ganglia, Mediastinal, Medulla, Pulmonary artery, Aorta

-Publications: PMID:27783854

-Brief description of model: ApiNATOMY representation of sensory, sympathetic and parasympathetic innervation of the heart.
+ApiNATOMY representation of sensory, sympathetic and parasympathetic innervation of the heart.

+## Keywords
+* heart
+* spinal cord
+* Nodose ganglia
+* Mediastinal
+* Medulla
+* Pulmonary artery
+* Aorta

+## Publications
+* PMID:27783854